8ORUZ7/hotel-booking-system/README.md

 # hotel-booking-system
-gui application using java apache
+gui application using java apache (javafx)

-- room booking (add/create)
-- customer details (show/read)
-- availability dashboard (update)
-- cancellation (delete)
+(/) login/signup authentication
+(/) admin dashboard - total check-in, income, avail room ( ) CRUD - manual (conditions: won't allow to input unregistered room), room name/type/duration of stay ( ) available rooms
+( ) guess check-in (details) CURRENTLY
+( ) logbook

 > note: the default version, which includes an example of CRUD operations, will only be released in this repository.

-- 11/20 update for flowchart submission

-expected timeframe: 2 days
-> publish on yt demo from the scratch (for portfolio documentation)